 Church of Jesus Christ meetinghouses serving as shelters for Maui fire victims

-MAUI, Hawaii — Meetinghouses for The Church of Jesus Christ of Latter-day Saints are being used as evacuation shelters for victims displaced by the devastating wildfires on Maui.
+MAUI, Hawaii — Meetinghouses for The Church of Jesus Christ of Latter-day Saints are being used as evacuation shelters for victims displaced by the devastating wildfires in Maui.

 The Church News announced Thursday that church stake centers are being used as shelters for the many families in the community who have had to evacuate.
 The Kahului Hawaii West Stake Center, alone, is housing hundreds of people.